 6 Things to Do When Starting a New Controller Job

-Congratulations on your new position as controller!
-It’s a critical role in so many organizations and difficult to define exactly.
-Where does the CFO’s or treasurer’s role end and yours begin?
+Congratulations on your new position as a controller!
+It’s a critical role in so many organizations and is difficult to define.
+Where do the CFO’s or treasurer’s role end and yours begin?
 How much accounting activity do you actually need to engage in?
-As controller, will you be more policy-definer or glorified bookkeeper?
+As the controller, will you be more policy definer or a glorified bookkeeper?
 Regardless, as the lynchpin between financial planning and finance operations, you can have a major impact.

-Here are some ideas for creating a splash in your new role.
+Here are some ideas for creating an impact in your new role.

 Controllership of the organization means just that: you own the process.
 Beyond determining how certain funds are spent, it requires a take-charge personality to be a strong controller, otherwise, you are a glorified bookkeeper.
 In addition, to properly serve the CFO (and the company), the controller needs to spearhead transformation strategies.